 Reopening of Bars & Restaurants in Cancun —

-Restaurants in Cancun, Playa del Carmen and the Riviera Maya are gradually reopening under the implementation of strict sanitary protocols including social distancing, 60% capacity and hygienic guidelines to keep you safe.
-For the meantime, occupancy level is limited as a preventive measure.
+Restaurants in Cancun, Playa del Carmen and the Riviera Maya are open and operating at full capacity, under the implementation of strict sanitary protocols including

 Cancun Tours and Excursions —

 Cancun, Playa del Carmen, and the Riviera Maya are already welcoming international tourists from the United States and Canada.
 The health protocols are in place, businesses have been certified after implementing a protocol of around 150 different measures to ensure the safety of guests and staff.